NickPrivate/Processing-Tokenized-Data/README.md

   - Formats the tokenized data into a table for easy readability.

 ## Test Cases
-Included is a test case that it automatically called upon running the script.
-The output is a formatted table with the Lexeme, Token, and Count.
+Included in the "test" directory is "input.txt" a test case that is automatically called upon running the script.
+Feel free to put any kind of test case in this file, save the file, and run main.py.

-## Contributors:
-- Ryan Haddadi
-- Nicholas Goulart
-- Anthony LaPan